leramosz/vtex-challenge-api/README.md

 This repository contains two different versions of the same API.
 They were committed to different branches:

-- master: it containts a simple API that implements a basic CRUD to manage information for movies and movie categories.
+- master: it contains a simple API that implements a basic CRUD to manage information for movies and movie categories.
 The automated tests were created only for this version.

-- auth/jwt: it containts a much elaborated API that, addionally to the CRUD for movies and movie categories, it implements user management, adding/deleting favorite movies to/from an user and adding/deleting reviews to/from a movie.
+- auth/jwt: it contains a much elaborated API that, addionally to the CRUD for movies and movie categories, it implements user management, adding/deleting favorite movies to/from an user and adding/deleting reviews to/from a movie.
 It also implements a JWT token based authentication/authorization.